-Alignment Alternative Carried Forward Withdrawn Key Reasons for Withdrawal Keene Baseline Carried forward in 2015 studies Not withdrawn - Keene A Carried forward Withdrawn in Creates costly viaducts exceeding 250 feet high. in 2015 studies 2015 studies Tunnel to viaduct length exceeds Authority guidelines.
+Alignment Alternative Carried Forward Withdrawn Key Reasons for Withdrawal Keene Baseline Carried forward in 2015 studies Not withdrawn - Keene A Carried forward in 2015 studies Withdrawn in 2015 studies Creates costly viaducts exceeding 250 feet high.
+Tunnel to viaduct length exceeds Authority guidelines.
 Tunnel portal and bridge abutments over UPRR may be infeasible to build.
 Difficult or infeasible to provide access road to tunnel portal.
 Alignment location is less desirable to Cummings Ranch owner.
 Oak Creek Pass Alternative Carried forward in 2014 Draft SAA Withdrawn in 2016 ASM The fault zone that the alignment was based on has since been revised significantly, affecting the potential locations for alignments.
 The alternative increases tunnel lengths and costs based on the horizontal location of the alignment due to fault avoidance.
 The vertical profile grades exceed the optimal 2.8%.
 Wind turbine impacts are still high compared to Alternatives 1 and 2 (26 impacts versus 10).
 Alternative 1 Carried forward in 2015 studies Not withdrawn - Alternative 2 Carried forward in 2015 studies Not withdrawn - AV3B Alternative Carried forward in 2012 SAA Withdrawn in 2015 studies The alignment is completely on elevated structures, contrary to the City of Lancaster's desires.
 Costs are high due to extensive elevated structures.
-New AV3B Alternative Carried forward Withdrawn in The alignment does not comply with the UPRR (primarily at-grade modification of AV3B profile) in 2012 SAA 2015 studies memorandum of understanding separation requirements.
-AV4 Alternative Carried forward Withdrawn in • The alignment is completely on elevated structures, in 2012 SAA 2015 studies contrary to city desires.
+New AV3B Alternative (primarily at-grade modification of AV3B profile) Carried forward in 2012 SAA Withdrawn in 2015 studies The alignment does not comply with the UPRR memorandum of understanding separation requirements.
+The alignment does not comply with the UPRR memorandum of understanding separation.
+AV4 Alternative Carried forward in 2012 SAA Withdrawn in 2015 studies The alignment is completely on elevated structures, contrary to city desires.
 Costs are high due to extensive elevated structures.
-New AV4 Alternative Carried forward Withdrawn in 2014 Draft The alternative significantly affects numerous businesses on the west side of Sierra Highway modification of AV4 SAA Portions of the alignment sandwich Sierra Highway profile) between the HSR tracks and the existing UPRR/Metrolink corridors, eliminating access to Sierra Highway The city does not want this alignment.
-Lancaster Baseline Carried forward in 2015 studies Not withdrawn Lancaster A Carried forward in 2015 studies Not withdrawn - (primarily at-grade modification of AV4 profile) Lancaster Baseline in 2012 SAA Carried forward in 2015 studies Carried forward 2014 Draft SAA Not withdrawn businesses on the west side of Sierra Highway.
+New AV4 Alternative (primarily at-grade modification of AV4 profile) Carried forward in 2012 SAA Withdrawn in 2014 Draft SAA The alternative significantly affects numerous businesses on the west side of Sierra Highway.
 Portions of the alignment sandwich Sierra Highway between the HSR tracks and the existing UPRR/Metrolink corridors, eliminating access to Sierra Highway.
 The city does not want this alignment.
+Lancaster Baseline Carried forward in 2015 studies Not withdrawn Lancaster A Carried forward in 2015 studies Not withdrawn -